Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 Antiarrhythmic Drugs

-1. How does changing the slope of phase 4 of pacemaker action potentials affect the rate? click here
+1. How does changing the slope of phase 4 of pacemaker action potentials alter the firing rate? click here

-2. How does changing the slope of phase 0 of action potentials affect conduction velocity? click here
+2. How does changing the slope of phase 0 of action potentials alter conduction velocity? click here

 3. How does changing the duration of phase 3 affect the effective refractory period? click here